Christos Bourbos

-Career
+Club career

 PAS Giannina

-He played in PAS Giannina for three seasons (2001–2004) playing as a striker.
-He made his first 7 appearances with the club in the 2001–02 season as a rising star, helping the club to be promoted in the Greek Super League.
-But the next year 2002–03 did not be among the first priorities of the coach, the club is relegated and started to play the year after (2003–04 season) when the club is playing in Football League making 24 appearances.
+Bourbos started his professdional career in 2001 playing for PAS Giannina, where he was used as a striker.
+He made his first 7 appearances with the club in the 2001–02 season as a rising star, helping the club to be promoted in the first division.
+But the next year 2002–03 did not be among the first priorities of the manager, the club was relegated and started to play the year after (2003–04 season) when the club is playing in second division making 24 appearances.
 During these 3 periods he scored only two goals but he made 17 assists, being the first for his club.

 AEK Athens

-After his move to AEK Athens head coach Fernando Santos wanted to make him a right back.
-As a result, in one of his latest interviews, he stated that his natural position is that of the right back.
+On 30 July 2004 Bourbos signed for AEK Athens.
+The manager Fernando Santos relocated him as a right back.
 In his first season in AEK Athens, he was an indispensable member of the club (as well in Greece under 21), contributing with many assists.
-He managed to being among the first priorities of Santos having 15 appearances in the League, 6 in the Greek Cup and two in UEFA Europa League.
-An injury in 2005, deprived him from playing in the starting XI, hence in season 2005–2006 having just 2 appearances (in the Greek Cup).
+He managed to being among the first priorities of Santos having 15 appearances in the League, 6 in the Greek Cup and two in UEFA Cup.
+An injury in 2005, deprived him from playing in the starting XI, hence in season 2005–2006 having just 2 appearances.

 Kerkyra

-In 2006–2007, Llorenç Serra Ferrer having two other Right Defenders (Nikolaos Georgeas and Martin Albano Pautasso) proposed him a loan move, at first, to Niki Volou (a Second Division team).
+In the summer of 2006 the manager Lorenzo Serra Ferrer having two other right-backs, Nikolaos Georgeas and Martin Albano Pautasso proposed him a loan move, to Niki Volos.
 However, Bourbos refused.
-But just a few hours before the transfer window deadline Kerkyra made an offer for Bourbos' loan, including his annual wage, managing to loan him for the rest of the season.
-He returned to AEK at the end of the season as he was not in the plans of Kerkyra's coach Babis Tennes.
+But a few hours before the end transfer window deadline Kerkyra made an offer for Bourbos' loan, including the payment of his annual wage.
+Thus on 17 August he was eventually loaned to the club of Corfu.
+He returned to AEK Athens at the end of the season as he was not in the plans of the manager of Kerkyra, Babis Tennes.